This post is also available in: Français

 Finding the original record using the information provided by the NBMDS tool

 You may have noticed that the NBMDS does not provide a link to the original document from which its files have been created.
-However, as a Genealogy Quebec subscriber, you have access to the entirety of Quebec’s Parish Registry up until 1940 through the Drouin Collection Records.
+However, as a Genealogy Quebec subscriber, you have access to the entirety of Quebec’s Civil Registration up to the 1940s through the Drouin Collection Records.

-You can find most of the original documents associated with the NBMDS records via the date and parish name or city name given in each record.
+You can find most of the original documents associated with the NBMDS records through the date and parish name or city name given in each record.

 We will use Adelaide Boucher’s baptism file as an example.